-- 6. The total UAAL contribution rate is 12.36% of payroll, determined in accordance with the Board's funding policy.
-The UAAL contribution rate has been calculated on the assumption that the aggregate amount of the accrued liability contribution will increase by 3.00% each year. - Schedule G of this report shows the amortization schedules for the Transitional UAAL and New Incremental UAALs. - 8.
+- be amortized as a level percent of payroll over a closed 30-year period from the date it is established. - 6.
+The total UAAL contribution rate is 12.63% of payroll, determined in accordance with the Board's funding policy.
+The UAAL contribution rate has been calculated on the assumption that the aggregate amount of the accrued liability contribution will increase by 3.00% each year. - 7.
+Schedule G of this report shows the amortization schedules for the Transitional UAAL and New Incremental UAALs. - 8.
 The following table shows the components of the total UAAL and the derivation of the UAAL contribution rate in accordance with the funding policy: